alsalmaf/HGCMP_CS469/README.md

     python run.py
 ```

 4. **Input SoundCloud Playlist:** When promted, input your preferred SoundCloud playlist link.

-5. **Quit:** When you deem fit, input ctrl+c to close the programm.
+5. **Quit:** When you deem fit, use ctrl+c to close the programm.